cp2k/cp2k/INSTALL.md

 ### 2t.
 LibVori (Voronoi Integration for Electrostatic Properties from Electron Density)

-- LibVori is a library which enables to compute electrostatic properties (charge, dipole vector, quadrupole tensor, ...) via integration of the total electron density in the Voronoi cell of each atom.
+- LibVori is a library which enables the calculation of electrostatic properties (charge, dipole vector, quadrupole tensor, etc.) via integration of the total electron density in the Voronoi cell of each atom.
-- Add `-D__LIBVORI` to DFLAGS to enable support for LibVori.
+- Add `-D__LIBVORI` to the DFLAGS to enable support for LibVori.
-- see <https://brehm-research.de/voronoi> for more information.
+- see <https://brehm-research.de/libvori> for more information.
-- LibVori also enables support for the BQB file format for compressed trajectories, please see <https://brehm-research.de/bqb.php> for more information as well as the `bqbtool` to inspect BQB files.
+- LibVori also enables support for the BQB file format for compressed trajectories, please see <https://brehm-research.de/bqb> for more information as well as the `bqbtool` to inspect BQB files.

+/*
 ### 2u.
 LibMaxwell (External Maxwell Solver)

 - LibMaxwell is a library to solve the time-dependent Maxwell equations and use the resulting electric field in MD runs or real-time propagation.
 - Add `-D__LIBMAXWELL` to DFLAGS to enable support for LibMaxwell.
 - see <https://brehm-research.de> for more information.
+*/

 ## 3. Compile